-He has exhibited twice at the National Art Museum of China in the 4th and 5th Beijing International Art Biennales, in Canada, in Manhattan, Queens and Brooklyn, in over a dozen American states and in dozens of California venues.
-His work has been selected for exhibitions by curators from the Whitney Museum, National Academy Museum in NY, the National Textile Museum in Washington, DC, Grounds for Sculpture in New Jersey, The Center on Contemporary Art in Seattle, The Crocker Art Museum in Sacramento, the UC Berkeley Art Museum and the Oakland Museum of California, among others.
+He has exhibited four times at the National Art Museum of China in the 4th, 5th, 6th and 7th Beijing International Art Biennales, as well as in France, Canada, and Greece, in Manhattan, Queens and Brooklyn, in over a dozen American states and in dozens of California venues.
+His work has been selected for exhibitions by curators from the Whitney Museum, National Academy Museum in NY, the National Textile Museum in Washington, DC, Grounds for Sculpture in New Jersey, The Center on Contemporary Art in Seattle, The Crocker Art Museum in Sacramento, the San Jose Institute of Contemporary Art, the UC Berkeley Art Museum and the Oakland Museum of California, among others.
 His work is presently represented by galleries in New York City, Carmel, California and in Santa Fe, New Mexico.

 With this work I explore that uneasy space of contradictory feelings about modern existence, knowing that my pleasures and conveniences of today come at a cost to other life forms, and to long-term human survival as well.
 Nearly every day I am struck with additional ways in which humans are swept up in mindless consumption, waste and depletion of our survival resources, with countless micro-choices adding up to large scale macro impacts.
 Since 2000, I have gathered fragments of exploded tires from highways for this body of work in which I challenge this lifestyle, and to share the disturbance I feel when I consider the human trajectory.